tian102/modern-portfolio-template/DevDocs/SITE_OVERVIEW.md

 ## Architecture & Technology

 ### Build Philosophy
-The site embodies Tian's engineering approach: **constraint-driven design**.
+The template embodies modern web development best practices: **progressive enhancement and accessibility-first design**.
 Built without frameworks or backend dependencies, it demonstrates how to create sophisticated functionality using fundamental web technologies.
-Every component is custom-built, reflecting a preference for deep understanding over convenience tools.
+Every component is crafted for maximum compatibility and performance.

 ### Technical Stack
 ```